 - damage to reputation, cost liabilities for any disqualification proceedings, compensation orders from the Secretary of State, personal liability for company debts, potential criminal claims if an order is breached, and the threat of personal claims for damages by liquidators or administrators of the insolvent company.

-At Francis Wilks & Jones, we have considerable experience dealing with all aspects of disqualification, from the initial correspondence to the trial of a disqualification claim – and everything in between.
+At Francis Wilks & Jones, we have considerable experience in dealing with all aspects of director disqualification, from the initial correspondence to the trial of a disqualification claim and everything in between.
 Should you require any assistance, please contact our director services team who can discuss such matters with you.

 I would strongly recommend using FWJ for director disqualification matters.
 Tactically and commercially they played it just right and I am now able to get on with my business life without the worry of disqualification hanging over me.A director we defended against a disqualification claim